systemslab/popper-paper/paper/paper.md

   * Is reproducible without incurring any extra work for the researcher.
-It should require the same or less effort than current practices with the difference of doing things in a convened way.
+It should require the same or less effort than current practices with the difference of doing things in a systematic way.
   * Improves the personal workflows of scientists by having a common methodology that works for as many projects as possible and that can be used as the basis of collaboration.